telerik/blazor-docs/knowledge-base/textbox-validate-on-change.md

 We believe that firing the validation immediately makes the user experience more fluid and lets the user know about form issues quickly, which reduces frustration.
 Thus, we fire validation with the `ValueChanged` event.

->tip As of Telerik UI for Blazor version 2.30.0, the simple inputs expose `ValidateOn` parameter that allows you to configure the event triggering their validation (`OnChange` or `OnInput`).
-Read more in the [Validation Mode for Simple Inputs]({%slug common-features/input-validation%}#validation-mode-for-simple-inputs) section.
+>tip Telerik UI for Blazor 2.30 adds a `ValidateOn` parameter to input components.
+It defines the event that triggers validation (`OnChange` or `OnInput`).
+Read more at [Validation Mode for Simple Inputs]({%slug common-features/input-validation%}#validation-mode-for-simple-inputs).

 ### Differences with standard inputs